 Sometimes you can get into a situation when you’re choosing between Redux and React’s setState().
-When I’m doing such choice, I like to use the following criterion.
+When I’m doing such choice, I often use the following rule of thumb.

 Basically, this is about the importance of a piece of state.
-Is it important enough to put it into the store and keep it across refreshes?
+Is it important enough to keep it across refreshes?
 If yes, use Redux.
 If no, setState() would do the job just fine.

 Here’s how I’d make the choise: